ebrensi/heatflask/README.md

 ### This is the `bundle` branch.
 The `master` branch currently being served at [https://www.heatflask.com](https://www.heatflask.com), is no longer being developed.
 We are currently undergoing a major re-write on this branch, which will be released as v0.5.0.
 See issue [#113](https://github.com/ebrensi/heatflask/issues/113).

+## The currently staged development version can been accessed at https://dev.heatflask.com

 ## Contributing
 See [`/contributing.md`](/contributing.md).